Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: Conclusions

 \section{Conclusions}

-A precise measurement of the flavor ratio of HANs may be available in the near future.
-To test the matter effects on the flavor transition of HANs by the next-generation neutrino telescopes deserves considerations.
-The matter effects are dependent on the propagation scheme of the HANs and the production sources.
-We introduced five typical decoherence schemes for the propagation of HANs.
-On the basis of the data of HNSE from IceCube, the electron density $N_{e}$ was estimated with a likelihood analysis.
-By now, the constrains from HNSEs on $N_{e}$ is weak.
-Thus, a wide range of $N_{e}$ can be taken into account for the gas environment of HANs.
-Accordingly, the matter effects on the flavor ratio at Earth were examined for the typical sources and the likely range of $N_{e}$.
-In general, the predicted region of the flavor ratio including the matter effect overlaps with the one from the standard scheme.
-However, for the adiabatic schemes \uppercase\expandafter{\romannumeral1}, \uppercase\expandafter{\romannumeral2}, the identification of the matter effects in the special range of the electron density is promising, irrespective of the production sources of HANs.
-Therefore, constraints on the matter parameters and propagation path might be deduced from the measured flavor ratio in the near future.
+A precise measurement of the flavor ratio of HANs could be available in the future.
+Testing the matter effects on the flavor transition of HANs by the next-generation neutrino telescopes deserves considerations.
+The matter effects are dependent on the propagation schemes of the HANs and the production sources.
+We considered two typical propagation schemes of HANs, namely propagation in the medium with a constant electron density and propagation in the medium with an adiabatically varying electron density.
+On the basis of the recent updated data of HESEs from IceCube, we performed a simplified likelihood analysis on the electron density $N_{e}$ in the two schemes.
+We find that the constraints from HESEs on $N_{e}$ are weak in the both schemes.
+Thus, a large range of $N_{e}$ can be taken into account for the environment of HANs.
+Based on the proposed electron densities, the matter impacts on the flavor ratio at Earth were examined with the three typical sources.
+For the adiabatic Scheme \uppercase\expandafter{\romannumeral1}, the identification of the matter effects in the cases of muon damping and neutron decaying sources is promising at at low and high electron densities.
+For the constant density Scheme \uppercase\expandafter{\romannumeral2}, the matter effects are negligible, irrespective of the sources and the values of $N_{e}$.

-\acknowledgments This work is supported by the National Natural Science Foundation of China under grant No. 12065007, the Guangxi Scientific Programm Foundation under grant No. Guike AD19110045, the Research Foundation of Guilin University of Technology under grant No. GUTQDJJ2018103.\\
+\acknowledgments We thank Qiu-Xia Yi for the help in the revision of the ternary plots.
+This work is supported by the National Natural Science Foundation of China under grant No. 12065007.